 In 2002 Bishop Henry Williamson was assigned to the Ninth Episcopal District.
 In 2005 Rev. Felix M. Jones was assigned to Phillips.
 Under his leadership, the Parking lot was paved.

-In 2010, Bishop James B. Walker, who is a native of the Ninth Episcopal District, was assigned as bishop.
-In August of 2012, Rev. Reginald D. Walton was assigned as Senior Pastor.
-Working in partnership with the members of Phillips, The Church now has a 501c-3 nonprofit status, over 120 new persons have united with Phillips, a new logo was created, the choir purchased a new sound system, the modular building has been remodeled, new chairs and tables purchased and the parsonage renovated and renamed the Guiding Light Administrative Building.
-New Ministries established in this time include The Clothing Closet, which is open on the 2nd and 4th Saturdays of every month and The Missionary Society prepares “Blessing Bags” for the less fortunate every 1st Sunday.
-An active social justice advocate, Rev. Walton serves as The Chairperson of The Eastlake Park Neighborhood Association, The Maricopa County Sheriff’s Office African American Advisory Council, City of Phoenix Human Relations Commission, and hosted Real Talk with Rev. Reg on Gospel 860 AM KMVP.
+In 2010, Bishop James B. Walker who is a native of the Ninth Episcopal District was assigned as bishop.
+In August of 2012, Rev. Dr. Reginald D. Walton was assigned as Senior Pastor.
+Working in partnership with the members of Phillips, new persons have united with Phillips; the modular building has been remodeled, new chairs purchased, multiple electronic giving platforms, a 501c-3 nonprofit status, a new logo was created, the choir purchased a new sound system, the parsonage renovated and renamed the Guiding Light Administrative Building, and the grounds have been updated.
+First Lady Dominique Cannon Walton helped to create an award-winning website and the church began streaming services, weekly prayer and weekly Bible Study through its Facebook page (Phillips Memorial CME Phoenix).
+Some of the ministries of The “Little Red Brick Church on the Corner” has done over the past few years include: hosting Town Halls on Policing, partnered with the Refugee Women’s Health Clinic, held Communion in Eastlake Park, and led protest marches for justice.
+An active social justice advocate, Rev. Walton serves in various capacities in the community as The Chairperson of The Eastlake Park Neighborhood Association, The Religious Affairs Chairperson for the African American Christian Clergy Coalition, City of Phoenix Human Relations Commission and more.

 In July of 2014, Bishop Bobby R. Best was assigned to the Ninth Episcopal District.